Confidence Intervals for Seroprevalence: Test-Inversion Inference for Seroprevalence

-Table \ref{table: asymptotic} reports realizations of these approximate confidence intervals for the test statistics $\tilde{\pi}_{n,C}( \pi_0 )$, $\tilde{\phi}_{n,C}\left(\pi_0\right)$, $W_n$, and $\tilde{R}_n$ for the observed values from \cite{bendavid_etal_2020}.
-Additionally, Table \ref{table: asymptotic} presents estimates of the coverage and average interval length taken over 10,000 bootstrap replicates computed at the $n$ and estimate $\hat{p}_{n}$ from this study.
+Table \ref{table: asymptotic} reports realizations of these approximate confidence for the observed values from \cite{bendavid_etal_2020}.
+Additionally, Table \ref{table: asymptotic} presents estimates of coverage and average interval length taken over 10,000 bootstrap replicates computed at the $n$ and estimate $\hat{p}_{n}$ from this study.
 Notably, each of these intervals now includes zero.\footnote{If the null hypothesis $\pi = 0$ is of particular interest or concern, then there exists an exact uniformly most powerful unbiased level $\alpha$ test for the equivalent problem of testing $p_1 = p_2$ against $p_1 > p_2$.
 This is a conditional one-sided binomial test; see Section 4.5 of \cite{tsh:2005}.
-Such a test does not exist for other values of $\pi_0$.} Intervals constructed using $\tilde{\pi}_{n,C}( \pi_0 )$ and $\tilde{\phi}_{n,C}$ are approximately 3-4\% longer, on average, than the Delta Method intervals.
-Intervals constructed using $W_n$ and $\tilde{R}_n$ are approximately 3-4\% shorter, on average, than the Delta Method intervals.
-Each interval construction has coverage probability significantly closer to the nominal level.
+Such a test does not exist for other values of $\pi_0$.} These interval constructions are roughly the same length, on average, as the delta method intervals, but have coverage probability significantly closer to the nominal level.

-Figure \ref{fig: asymptotic} displays estimates of the coverage probabilities for these intervals in the Monte Carlo experiment developed in Section \ref{sec: measure}.
+Figure \ref{fig: asymptotic} displays estimates of the coverage probabilities for these intervals in the Monte Carlo experiment developed in Section \ref{sec: problem}.
 Recall that the black dots display one minus the estimates of the coverage probabilities of the respective intervals, and that the purple squares and blue triangles display the proportion of the replicates in which the true value of $\pi$ falls below and above the realized confidence interval, respectively.
 In contrast to the results for the standard methods displayed in Figure \ref{fig: distribution}, we estimate that the coverage probabilities for these methods are very close to the nominal value of $95\%$ for most parameterizations.
-The intervals constructed with $\tilde{\pi}_{n,C}\left(\pi_{0}\right)$ and $\tilde{\phi}_{n,C}\left(\pi_{0}\right)$ are not particularly equi-tailed, with the true value of $\pi$ falling above the realized confidence interval more frequently than it falls below.
-The intervals constructed with $W_n$ and $\tilde{R}_n$ are more equi-tailed, but the overall coverage probability appears more sensitive to perturbations in $p_2$ and $n_2$.
+The intervals constructed with $W_n$ and $\tilde{R}_n$ are the most equi-tailed.